2021 Recipient of the Road To Utah Award

-The Subaru Road to Kona award is a nomination-based program that provides the award recipient with the opportunity to travel to the 2021 Supersapiens IRONMAN World Championships in Kailua-Kona Hawaii to serve as a volunteer.
-Subaru Canada will provide air fare and accommodations for the recipient and a guest for one week (Jan 31 to Feb 7 2022) plus $500.00 USD in spending money.
+The Subaru Road to the World Championship award is a nomination-based program that provides the award recipient with the opportunity to travel to the 2021 Supersapiens IRONMAN World Championships in St. George, Utah to serve as a volunteer.
+Subaru Canada will provide air fare and accommodations for the recipient and a guest for one week (May 2 to 9 2022) plus $500.00 USD in spending money.

 Subaru Canada - Road to Kona 2016: David Stirling

 David Stirling, a fire-fighter from Fort McMurray, gave up training for his first ever IRONMAN to battle the 2016 Alberta wildfires.
 His selflessness and dedication to others garnered him numerous nominations from friends and family and ultimately earned him the opportunity to compete is this iconic event.